TritonDataCenter/triton/README.md

 For Triton development only, the minimum server hardware is:

 - 8 GB USB flash drive
-- Intel Processors with VT-x and EPT support (all Xeon since Nehalem)
+- Intel Processors with VT-x and EPT support (all Xeon since Nehalem), or AMD Processors no earlier than EPYC or Zen.
 - 16 GB RAM
 - 20 GB available storage